Sam Shepard: Early years and education

-Career

 Writing

 Shepard moved to New York City in 1963 and found work as a busboy at the Village Gate nightclub.
 The following year, the Village Gate's head waiter, Ralph Cook, founded the experimental stage company Theater Genesis, housed at St. Mark's Church in-the-Bowery in Manhattan.
-Two of Shepard's earliest one-act plays, "The Rock Garden" and "Cowboys", debuted at Theater Genesis in October 1964.
-It was around this time that Steve Rogers adopted the professional name Sam Shepard.
+Two of Shepard's earliest one-act plays, The Rock Garden and Cowboys, debuted at Theater Genesis in October 1964.
+It was around this time that he adopted the professional name Sam Shepard.

 In 1965, Shepard's one-act plays Dog and The Rocking Chair were produced at La MaMa Experimental Theatre Club.
 These were the first of many productions of Shepard's work at La MaMa during the 1960s, 1970s, and 1980s.
 In 1967, Tom O'Horgan directed Shepard's Melodrama Play alongside Leonard Melfi's Times Square and Rochelle Owens' Futz at La MaMa.
 In 1969, Jeff Bleckner directed Shepard's play The Unseen Hand at La MaMa.
-The Unseen Hand later influenced Richard O'Brien's musical The Rocky Horror Show.
-Bleckner then directed The Unseen Hand alongside Forensic and the Navigators at the nearby Astor Place Theater in 1970.
+Bleckner then directed The Unseen Hand alongside Forensic and the Navigators at the nearby Astor Place Theatre in 1970.

 Shepard's play Shaved Splits was directed at La MaMa in 1970 by Bill Hart.
 Seth Allen directed Melodrama Play at La MaMa the following year.
 In 1981, Tony Barsha directed The Unseen Hand at La MaMa.
 The production then transferred to the Provincetown Playhouse and ran for over 100 performances.
 Syracuse Stage co-produced The Tooth of Crime at La MaMa in 1983.
 Also in 1983, the Overtone Theatre and New Writers at the Westside co-produced Shepard's plays Superstitions and The Sad Lament of Pecos Bill on the Eve of Killing His Wife at La MaMa.
 John Densmore performed in his own play Skins and Shepard and Joseph Chaikin's play Tongues, directed as a double bill by Tony Abatemarco, at La MaMa in 1984.
 Nicholas Swyrydenko directed a production of Geography of a Horse Dreamer at La MaMa in 1985.

 Several of Shepard's early plays, including Red Cross (1966) and La Turista (1967), were directed by Jacques Levy.
 A patron of the Chelsea Hotel scene, he also contributed to Kenneth Tynan's Oh!
 Calcutta!
 (1969) and drummed sporadically from 1967 through 1971 with the band The Holy Modal Rounders, appearing on their albums Indian War Whoop (1967) and The Moray Eels Eat The Holy Modal Rounders (1968).
 After winning six Obie Awards between 1966 and 1968, Shepard emerged as a screenwriter with Robert Frank's Me and My Brother (1968) and Michelangelo Antonioni's Zabriskie Point (1970).

-Cowboy Mouth, a collaboration with his then-lover Patti Smith, was staged at The American Place Theatre in April 1971, providing early exposure for Smith, who became a well-known musician.
+Cowboy Mouth, a collaboration with his then-lover Patti Smith, was staged at The American Place Theatre in April 1971, providing early exposure for Smith, who would become a well-known musician.
 The story and characters in Cowboy Mouth were inspired by Shepard and Smith's relationship.
 After opening night, he abandoned the production and fled to New England without a word to anyone involved.